lazywithclass/project-lamp/website/book/chapter1.markdown

 ## Exercises:
 Since this is the first set of (real) exercises in this book, we take the time to provide some clear instructions on how to interact with them.

-Some of the examples below have a small test suite attached to them that determines whether the inputted code works as intended.
-Receiving a green check mark indicates that one has completed the exercise and passed all the included tests.
-Conversely, a red "x" indicates that the code does not pass all the necessary tests.
-One might also run into a few type errors along the way, which will result in neither the green check or the red "x" but instead in a series of red colored text that describes the type error.
-There is also a small interactable area that one can choose to manually write code snippets to test one's code.
+Some of the examples below have a small test suite (`100` generated tests) attached to them that determines whether the inputted code works as intended.
+These tests perform a property check on the code defined in the editor and also provide appropriate errors when necessary.

-One is also free to use *typed-holes*, which aid one in determining the proper return value for a function.
+One is also free to use *typed-holes*.
 To use typed-holes, one is required to provide a name for the hole prefixed with `?`.
 For example:
 ```haskell
 anotherConst :: forall a b. a -> b -> a
 anotherConst a b = ?help